 Just steps away from the Price Dining Hall, this dorm-style housing is perfect for large groups looking for value.
 It has four wings, with each wing sharing a large bathroom.
 The large lobby in the center is perfect for hanging out between sessions.

 Our Welcome Center offers our most comfortable lodging.
-Suitable for small group retreats, couples, small families, guest speakers, or any guest you don’t want to stay with your group, these rooms feature either two queen beds (2) or queen bed with a bunk bed (6), en-suite bathroom, and hotel-inspired amenities.
+Suitable for small group retreats, couples, small families, guest speakers, or any guest you don’t want to stay with your group, these rooms feature either a queen bed and two singles or two queen beds, en-suite bathroom, and hotel-inspired amenities.
 Each private room contains a bathroom as well as a kitchenette with a mini refrigerator, sink, and coffee maker.

 Gray Motel is focused on affordability, comfort, and convenience.
 This motel-style accommodation is perfect for groups of all sizes.
 From the rear deck, guests overlook a grassy area that boasts a panorama view of the lake and our magnificent sunsets.
 Each room has four bunk beds (sleeps 8) and a private bathroom.